-EC-Council University ATTN: Registrar 101 C Sun Ave NE Albuquerque, NM 87109
+EC-Council University ATTN: Registrar 101-C Sun Ave NE Albuquerque, NM 87109

-Applicants with a degree from a non-US institution
+Applicants with a degree from a Non-US institution

-In addition to the above requirements, applicants with degrees from other than US institutions must provide proof of the US equivalency of your foreign degree.
-In order to have your degree from a non-US institution evaluated, you must submit unofficial transcripts for all degrees earned to either The National Association of Credential Evaluation Services (NACES) or to the National Association for Foreign Student Advisers (NAFSA) evaluator.
+In addition to the above requirements, applicants with degrees from other than US institutions must provide proof of the US equivalency of their foreign degree.
+In order to have a degree from a non-US institution evaluated, applicants must submit unofficial transcripts for all degrees earned to EC-Council University.
+EC-Council University will send the copies of your transcript to be evaluated by an independent evaluator appointed by the University for a fee of \$115 USD.
+ECCU will also accept an evaluation of the transcripts completed by an authorized globally recognized agency.
 The transcripts must include a list of all classes completed and grades awarded.

-For international transcripts, you will need to obtain a NACES or NAFSA evaluation.
-You will need to contact the University where you earned your degree and request that they send your official transcript and other official documentation as requested by the evaluating agency.
+Prospective students will need to contact the University where they earned their degree and request that the official transcript and other official documentation be sent to the evaluating agency.